It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

-Business Impact: By fully automating data collection, order shipping and ERP integration through Acsis Parcel Management, the customer was able to process orders more efficiently, reduce errors and decrease costs.
-The savings from the automation allowed the company to replace 27 temporary employees with two full-time employees.
-SKUs per day increased from 400 to 500 per day to 1,100 per day.
+Business Impact: By fully automating data collection, order shipping and ERP integration through Acsis Parcel Management, the customer was able to process orders more efficiently, reduce errors and reduce costs.
+The resulting savings from the automation allowed them to replace 27 temporary employees with two full-time employees.
+SKUs per day increased from 400-500 per day to 1100 per day.

 Enabler: Arena Solutions (Foster City, Calif., www.arenasolutions.com)

 Customer: Air International Thermal Systems